utkueray/TeaDo/README.md

 4. Run the app (⌘+R).and test it.

 > __Since the backend runs on local network, app won't be able to run on a real device.
 Instead you should use simulator to run the app on the same device you are running the backend.__

+## License

+This project is currently licensed under the Apache License Version 2.0.
+A copy of [LICENSE.md](https://github.com/utkueray/TeaDo/blob/main/LICENSE) should be present along with the source code.